Updated: Jun 11

 Because Terrain is backwards compatible, there are also Enchantress decks out there that utilize Difficult Terrain to great effect instead of Enchanted Terrain.
 Try it out!

-Play as the charming and treacherous Enchantress in Calbria, the first expansion to Ivion!
+Play as the charming and treacherous Enchantress in Ivion, the Herocrafting Card Game!